m50d/m50d.github.com/_posts/2018-09-11-streaming-console-game.md

 We've now got a standalone value that we could test in isolation.

 I'm normally skeptical about the value of the `IO` monad - I find most of the effects that one cares about sequencing are more specific than I/O, and in a lot of typical programming contexts one doesn't particularly care about the sequencing of I/O (e.g. one usually doesn't care about the order in which logging or reading from a "static" filesystem happens).
 But a console game is exactly the environment where `IO` shines: we have a lot of operations that interact with stdout/stdin, and we care deeply about interleaving them in the correct order.

+## Terminating the stream rather than global `isGameOn`

+The original code relies on a global `AtomicBoolean` called `isGameOn`, which other threads then check to see if they should terminate.
+Again it's unclear what the flow of logic and data is here.